 Fraternal, Collegial Dialogue: An October 1 release from ELCA News Service reported the September 26-28 meeting of the Committee on Lutheran Cooperation (CLC) in Baltimore.
 According to the ELCA news release, the church leaders agreed that they would do all they can to continue their long-time cooperative ministries.
-Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
-When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
+Sinfully Delicious: You'll be the envy of everyone in your lectionary study group, and your Fair Trade Coffee will be sinfully delicious because you're drinking it from the Official LutheranConfessions.com MUG!
 Be the Life of the Party:

 After the meeting, in an October 1 letter to Bishop Hanson and the ELCA Conference of Bishops, LCMS President Gerald Kieschnick (pictured) addressed the effect of the ELCA Churchwide Assembly's action regarding clergy in same-sex partnerships on inter-Lutheran ministries: